ysyk2021/how-to-create-a-healthy-workplace-environment-that-fosters-employee-wellness-and-business-success/src/chapter-9-1.md

-# Importance of Measuring and Evaluating Workplace Wellness Efforts

-## Introduction

 Creating a healthy workplace environment that promotes employee wellness is crucial for both the well-being of employees and the success of businesses.
 However, it is not enough to merely implement wellness initiatives; organizations must also prioritize the measurement and evaluation of their efforts.
 In this chapter, we will explore the importance of measuring and evaluating workplace wellness initiatives and discuss how it can contribute to long-term business success.